antonovresearch/bold-quartz/content/authors/admin/_index.md

     - course: PhD in Organic Chemistry
       institution: Southern Federal University
       year: 2015
-    - course: MS in Cemistry
+    - course: MS in Chemistry
       institution: Southern Federal University
       year: 2011
     - course: BS in Chemistry
       institution: Southern Federal University
       year: 2009
+---

 ## Join Our Team

 We are always looking for passionate researchers to join our lab.
-If you're interested in working at the forefront of computational biology and machine learning, please [contact us](/contact) with your CV and research interests.
+If you're interested in working at the forefront of **organometallic chemistry**, please
+[contact us](/contact) with your CV and research interests.